-The session will highlight applications in several areas of biology, such as ecology, phylogenetics, reaction network theory, transcriptomics and more, emphasizing how computational tools have become indispensable for analyzing biological models in these fields.
-In addition, it will showcase a variety of algebraic techniques used to address key challenges in these areas, including (but not limited to) differential algebra, numerical algebraic geometry, symbolic computation, tensor decomposition, and tropical geometry.
+The session will highlight applications in several areas of biology, such as ecology, phylogenetics, neuroscience, reaction network theory, transcriptomics, and more.
+In addition, it will showcase a broad range of algebraic techniques used to address key challenges in these areas, including (but not limited to) differential algebra, numerical algebraic geometry, symbolic computation, tensor decomposition, and tropical geometry.

-The session will be part of the International Congress on Mathematical Software 2026 in Waterloo, Canada.
+The session will be part of the International Congress on Mathematical Software 2026.

-If you are interested in giving a talk in the session, please send your title and abstract by email to one of the session organizers.
+If you are interested in giving a talk in the session, please send your title and a short (~200 words) abstract via email to one of the session organizers.
 Abstracts are evaluated and accepted continuously until March 1, 2026.

 Each talk will be 20 minutes long, followed by 5 minutes for questions.